(You're My) Soul and Inspiration: Cover versions

-In 1969, the vocal group the Blossoms covered the tune with Righteous Brothers member Bill Medley producing.
+In 1969, the Blossoms covered the tune with Righteous Brothers member Bill Medley producing.

-In 1972, the reggae artist Paddy Corea covered the tune instrumentally for the UK label Trojan Records.
-The song is available on the 1995 cover-compilation Keep on Running.

 In 1973, Doc Severinsen recorded an instrumental version of this song on his Trumpets & Crumpets & Things album.

+In 1974, The 5th Dimension covered the song for their Soul & Inspiration album.

-In 1978, Donny and Marie Osmond went to No. 38 on the Billboard Hot 100 and number 18 Easy Listening with their mild pop version.
+In 1978, Donny and Marie Osmond went to No. 38 on the Billboard Hot 100 and number 18 Easy Listening with their version.

-In 1990, the country music group the Oak Ridge Boys recorded a cover version for the soundtrack of the film My Heroes Have Always Been Cowboys.
+In 1990, the Oak Ridge Boys covered the song for the soundtrack of My Heroes Have Always Been Cowboys.
 This version peaked at #31 on the Billboard Hot Country Singles & Tracks charts.

-Bill Medley himself covered the song in 1994 as a duet with fellow Phil Spector client Darlene Love.
+Bill Medley himself covered the song in 1994 as a duet with Darlene Love.